Blacksmoke16/CrSerializer/docs/readme.md

 CrSerializer enables assertions to be set on instance variables that will run on demand and on deserialization.
 Multiple assertions can be defined on an instance variable.
 Custom assertions can also be registered.

 By default validations will run on deserialization, unless the class annotation `validate` is set to false.
 An exception can be raised if the object is invalid by setting the class annotation `raise_on_invalid` to true.

-CrSerializer defines an instance variable `validator` when including the module.
-See the  [API docs](https://blacksmoke16.github.io/CrSerializer/CrSerializer/Validator.html) for more info.
+CrSerializer defines some methods related to validations when included, see the  [API docs](https://blacksmoke16.github.io/CrSerializer/CrSerializer/Validator.html) for more info.

 A model can be manually validated by calling `validate` on it.
 This will rerun all the assertions on the current state of the object.